sking8484/Desk1Datamart/README.md

 1. Create an env folder at root level.
 2. Inside of this folder, create a .env-local .env-prod and a .env-template file.
-   a.
-The .env-template file will be used for envsubst later on
+   1. The .env-template file will be used for envsubst later on
-   b.
-Add variables like ENV=$ENV into the .env-template file.
+   2. Add variables like ENV=$ENV into the .env-template file.
 These will be filled

 #### Running